Renewable energy in Brunei: Solar power

 Brunei opened its first solar power plant, the 1.2 MW Tenaga Suria Brunei photovoltaic power plant, on 26 May 2011 by Sultan Hassanal Bolkiah.
 The plant powers up around 200 houses in the nation.
 The facility spent two years in the assessment and analysis phase with the aim of determining the performance traits of six different types of PV panels and, consequently, determining the optimal PV panel under Brunei climatic circumstances.
 Following the assessment phase, the Department of Electrical Services assumed control of the facility in 2013, and is now responsible for daily plant maintenance and operation.
 The plant is now operated by the Department of Electrical Services, Ministry of Energy, and contributes around 0.14 percent of the overall power producing capacity of the nation.

 On 1 January 2020, the BSP Energy Transition team was created to lead the BSJV's assistance of Brunei's decarbonization process.
 The team serves as a conduit to the Brunei Climate Change secretariat and strives to be the center of excellence for low-carbon solutions.
 It collaborates with various teams and functions to lessen the overall carbon footprint associated with operating the oil and gas industry.
-In order to provide an interesting new portfolio for BSJV in the months and years to ahead with constantly changing technology.
+In order to provide a new portfolio for BSJV in the months and years to ahead with constantly changing technology.
 BSP wants to enhance the use of renewable energy in both its operational and passive assets.
 The 3.3MW BSP Flagship Solar PV plant at Jalan Tengah, Seria, is Brunei's second solar power plant.
 It was completed in 2021 and started to produce electricity on 30 March 2021.
 With almost 7,000 solar panels, it is capable of generating power equivalent to 600 houses.